sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

             MAP(data.OrderItems1, {product: item.product, price: item.price, quantity: NUMBER(item.quantity), total: item.price * item.quantity})
             ```

-            >We use a formula because we have to modify the data slightly before sending.
-Specifically, the quantity from the input box component is a string and we need to convert it to a number.
+            >You use a formula because you have to modify the data slightly before sending.
+Specifically, the quantity from the input box component is a string and you need to convert it to a number.

         - **businessPartner:** Leave empty for now